fake-useragent/fake-useragent/README.md

 ### Notes

-If you want to specificy your own browser list, you can do that via the `browsers` argument (default is: `["chrome", "edge", "internet explorer", "firefox", "safari", "opera"]`).
+If you want to specify your own browser list, you can do that via the `browsers` argument (default is: `["chrome", "edge", "internet explorer", "firefox", "safari", "opera"]`).

 ```py
 from fake_useragent import UserAgent